I-69 Added Travel Lanes and Maintenance: Delaware and Madison Counties

 - I-69 over CSX Railroad (south of I-69 & SR 38/Dr. MLK Boulevard interchange)

 - SR 9/SR 67 over I-69

 - I-69 over CSX Railroad (south of I-69 & SR 9/109 interchange)

 - I-69 over SR 9/SR 109

 County Road 400 West will be closed for bridge work over I-69.
 The closure should last no more than four months.
 A detour route and schedule of the closure will be released after meeting with the contractors.

 Crews will do pothole patching as part of this project.
 Work will begin after the contractors receive a Notice to Proceed, which is a notification from INDOT stating when the contractors can begin project work.

-INDOT, Rieth-Riley and Walsh Construction plan to host a public meeting to share information with the public about contractors’ plans for this project.
+INDOT, Rieth-Riley, and Walsh Construction hosted a public meeting that shared information with the public about contractors’ plans for this project.

 Subscribe to receive text and email alerts about INDOT projects and services at alerts.indot.in.gov.

 Learn about highway work zones and other traffic alerts at indot.carsprogram.org, 1-800-261-ROAD (7623) or 511 from a mobile phone.